BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-1/intro.md

-# Intro

-## Welcome to the Burlington Code Academy!
+# Welcome to the Burlington Code Academy!

 ---